tonimelisma/Relay-Android/ARCH.md

 - SMS will be received via a manifest-declared `BroadcastReceiver` (Phase 2+)
 - SMS will be received via a manifest-declared `BroadcastReceiver` (Phase 2+).
 Implemented as `SmsReceiver` pushing into `SmsInMemoryStore` for now.
-- MMS notifications will be received via WAP push (`MmsReceiver`) and surfaced minimally; manual provider scans can enrich display.
-RCS is heuristic via MMS DB or `content://im/chat` where available.
+- MMS notifications will be received via WAP push (`MmsReceiver`) and surfaced minimally; a manual provider scan reads MMS text parts (`content://mms/part`) and sender (`content://mms/<id>/addr`).
+RCS is heuristic via MMS DB content types and optional `content://im/chat` where available.
 - Messages will be stored in a local Room database (Phase 4+)
 - A background WorkManager job will upload unsynced messages (Phase 5+)
 - The UI will observe the local DB and reflect sync status (Phase 4+)